INTEARnear/Tear/README.md

 Some modules (for example, Contract Logs) get events from blockchain using an indexer.
 There are 2 event sources available:

 1. WebSocket `wss://ws-events.intear.tech/`: An indexer hosted by Intear, the easiest and the default option.
 2. Self-hosted [`all-indexers`](https://github.com/INTEARnear/all-indexers).
-To use this, install Redis, run `all-indexers` in the background, and run the bot with `redis-events` feature.
+To use this, install Redis, run `all-indexers` in the background, set `REDIS_URL` environment variable, and run the bot with `redis-events` feature.